 This is not what Albrecht meant though, as he was talking about his parents as they disapproved of their match.
 He refused to marry her after her actions.
 He married a woman named Sophie von Henneberg and got two daughters on his own.

-Kuningunde was devastated and full of regret.
+Kunigunde von Orlamünde was devastated and full of regret.
 She had murdered her own children for a man that didn’t even want her.
 Therefore she started on a pilgrimage to the Vatican to get absolution for her sins from the Pope himself.
 He ordered her to build a monastery and become a nun.
-She joined the Kloster Himmelkron
+She joined the Kloster Himmelkron.

-Could this be the lady following the haunted House of Hohenzollern?
-Lurking along the walls with her keys, paying close attention on every male descendant?
+Could Kunigunde von Orlamünde be the lady following the haunted House of Hohenzollern?
+Lurking along the walls with her keys, paying close attention on every male descendant in the family that she never got to be a part of?
+A family growing bigger by every generation while she cut down her own?
 In any case, the legend of the Lady in White is old.
 Perhaps so old that even not history keeps it in its records?

-The family members started to learn.
+The family members started to learn to spot the signs, but was unable to do anything after her sightings.
 In 1678, the Margrave Erdmann Philip of Brandenburg saw the White Lady in his armchair as he entered his chamber in Baireuth.
 He left the room, shocked and terrified.
 The next day he rode his horse out in the court and there was something weird going on.
 The horse was uneasy, as if seeing something that scared it and he threw the prince off.
 The Prince stood up, seemingly fine and he retired to his chamber.
 But after two hours, he was dead.

 Even the dead ones seems to warn about the White Lady that haunts the House of Hohenzollern.
-She was supposedly absent during Frederick the Great’s reign, but in his death, he came back to warn them.
+The White Lady was supposedly absent during Frederick the Great’s reign, but in his death, he came back to warn them about her.
 In 1792 in Paris, his nephew Frederick William the Second was camped outside the city with his troops, ready to attack the next day.
-That night his uncle appeared before him, warning him about the seeing the White Lady if he didn’t call off the attack.
-His nephew listened and left France, avoiding the harbinger.
+That night his dead uncle appeared before him, warning him about the seeing the White Lady if he didn’t call off the attack.
+His nephew listened and left France, avoiding the harbinger and according to the legend, a certain death.

-Even Napoleon tried to spend a night in one of Hohenzollern’s castles.
+Even Napoleon tried to spend a night in one of Hohenzollern castles but left bothered by the ghost haunting the place.
 In 1806 he had defeated Prussia and claimed some of its land as a French province.
 He left the next day, never to returned, calling it le maudit chateau, ‘the cursed castle’.

 But today?
 Were is she?
 Just before World War I in 1914, she was last reported.
 Just before the Archduke Franz Ferdinand was assassinated.
 After they lost the war Kaiser Wilhelm the Second was the last ruling Hohenzollern, and he later abdicated the throne.